akhilpgvr/akhilpgvr/README.md

 - 👋 Hi, I’m @Akhil
-- 👀 Interested in Full Stack Development
+- 👀 Interested in Full Stack Development(Still learning)
 - 🌱 Working as Microservice Developer
-- 📫 Reach me through mail akhilpgvrcourses@gmail.com
+- 📫 Reach me through mail akhilpgvr@gmail.com

 <!---
 akhilpgvr/akhilpgvr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.